KPMG: Other cases

 In April, Scott London, a former KPMG LLP partner in charge of KPMG's US Los Angeles-based Pacific Southwest audit practice, admitted passing on stock tips about clients, including Herbalife, Skechers, and other companies, to his friend Bryan Shaw, a California jewelry-store owner.
 In return Shaw gave London $70,000 as well as gifts that included a $12,000 Rolex watch and concert tickets.
 On 6 May, Shaw agreed to plead guilty to one count of conspiracy to commit securities fraud.
 He also agreed to pay around $1.3 million in restitution, and to cooperate with the government as part of a plea deal with federal prosecutors.
 This scandal led KPMG to resign as auditor for Herbalife and Skechers.

+The Office of Counter-Terrorism and Financial Intelligence of the US Department of the Treasury accused KMPG, Ernst & Young and PwC of collaborating with British intelligence services to provide analytical information on financial transactions and reports of British organizations operating in the United States with contract agreements with government agencies.